-- 6.3.2 The reference level has been established on the average of performance in 2012-13 and 2013-14 with upper and lower control limits set at 3 times the difference from the reference level for the selected years.
-The trend is stable although there has been a consistent reduction for three years. - 6.3.3 The number of sewer collapses reported by NI Water per 1,000km main sewer is significantly greater than that reported by sewerage companies in England & Wales (see Figure 6.12).
+- 6.4.2 The outturn figure for 2013-14 was higher than projected in NI Water's business plan submission and very similar to performance in 2012-13.
+As a consequence the bandwidth would have been too narrow if we had continued to adopt the draft determination approach of using 2012-13 and 2013-14 data to establish the reference level and control limits. - 6.4.3 For the final determination the reference level has therefore been established on the average of performance in 2011-12 and 2013-14 with upper and lower control limits set at 2 times the difference from the reference level for the selected years.
+This has resulted in a higher range and reference level than in the draft determination but a similar bandwidth.
+The trend is stable although there has been a consistent reduction for three years. - 6.4.4 NI Water's consultation response proposed changing the width of the range to include performance back to 2010-11.
+Whilst our final determination assessment did not increase the control limit bandwidth, it resulted in a similar outcome due to the use of 2011-12 data and the associated movement of the range. - 6.4.5 The number of sewer collapses reported by NI Water per 1,000km main sewer is significantly greater than that reported by sewerage companies in England & Wales (see Figure 6.12).
 This comparison includes collapse on private drains and laterals recently adopted by water companies in England & Wales.
-The data is standardised for the length of main sewer excluding laterals. - 6.3.4 The level of sewerage collapse in Northern Ireland is high compared to England & Wales.
+The data is standardised for the length of main sewer excluding laterals.

+6.4.6 The level of sewerage collapse in Northern Ireland is high compared to England & Wales.
 It is possible that there is further action management can take to reduce the collapse rate and the reduction seen in the last three years will continue.
 We will consider longer term trends when we review the reference level and control limits at the mid-term review.